Bounty Killer (film): Soundtrack

 The theme song "Gonna Getcha" was performed by Sara Bareilles.
 Bareilles also sang "The Kill" for the film's end credits.
 Both songs were written by Will Collyer.
 Lyrics for "The Kill" were written by Sujata Day.

 Release

 Bounty Killer had its world premiere at the Dallas International Film Festival in the US and played at Fantasia Film Festival in Canada.
 Bounty Killer was released on 6 September 2013 in theaters and on Video on Demand.
 The DVD and Blu-ray were released on 29 October 2013.
 Bounty Killer was released in the UK on DVD, Blu-ray, and VOD on 27 January 2014.
-That 4K Remaster of Bounty Killer is release another date.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 58% of 26 surveyed critics gave the film a positive review; the average rating is 5.7/10.
 Metacritic rated it 46/100 based on nine reviews.
 Dennis Harvey of Variety wrote, "Cheerfully gory, derivative and silly, Bounty Killer aspires to nothing more or less than trashy fun for genre fans, and [...] delivers on that modest but admirable score."
 Frank Scheck of The Hollywood Reporter wrote, "It's all utterly silly and derivative but also undeniably entertaining."
 Film Journal International called it "sometimes clever and always action-packed".
 Miriam Bale of The New York Times wrote, "Watching this movie feels like viewing a very long, expensive car commercial and waiting for the real film to begin."
 Inkoo Kang of the Los Angeles Times wrote, "Flat jokes, uneven performances, and a predictable romance help make Bounty Killer a lot less fun than it should be — a killer shame, given its boldly gonzo premise."
 G. Allen Johnson of the San Francisco Chronicle rated it four out of five stars and called it "an agreeable time passer" where the stars appear to be having a fun time.
 Michael Nordine of The Village Voice wrote that while the film is not good, it is still entertaining.
 Nick Schager of The Dissolve rated it two out of five stars and wrote, "Bounty Killer proves a derivative science-fiction saga with even less flavor than the characters' rare favorite beverage, Pabst Blue Ribbon."
 Gabe Toro of Indiewire rated it C− and wrote, "It's a film that plays equally to both sides of the political spectrum, and it feels like pandering either way."
 Bill Graham of Twitch Film wrote, "With a silly brand of inventive and violent humor crossed with the freedom of the post-apocalyptic setting, Bounty Killer is a hell of a good time that never takes itself too seriously."